geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 Maybe we should talk about this more after the meeting.

 ##### **Geohot** [[00:09:50](https://www.youtube.com/watch?v=22O5E5aAnJU&t=590)]
-Yeah, I have a lot of...
+Yeah, I have a lot of..

 ##### **Geohot** [[00:09:53](https://www.youtube.com/watch?v=22O5E5aAnJU&t=593)]
 I think there's so much capability here to go like beyond what the existing GPU profilers